KENNETH DEZHNEV - DEZHNEV & CO., INC. - Graphic Communications Consulting

 —No PDF found as of 3/18.
 A copy is in the U. of Minnesota library, Twin Cities Offsite Storage, 019.3 T97.
 There’s another at the St. Paul Public Library.
 There are probably better sources for this information anyway, because scholarship since the 1920s has expanded and clarified the picture somewhat.
 See, for instance, the books on Gutenberg and a few other historical topics in the History section on the Reading page on this site.
 I don’t know of a good primer on the subject that I would recommend, but one may well exist.

 52. Brief History of Printing—Part II.
 F.W.
 Hamilton, 1918.
-A brief sketch of the economic conditions of the priming industry from 1450 to 1789, including government regulations, censorship, internal conditions and industrial relations.
+A brief sketch of the economic conditions of the printing industry from 1450 to 1789, including government regulations, censorship, internal conditions and industrial relations.
 94 pp.

 —Looks like a very useful history; the focus on economic, political, and legal environment, and on the internal organization of the trade, is not something you will get in most histories of printing.